 - How to assess a work area for slip and fall hazards and how to remedy any issues that you may find

 - What is the proper footwear needed in order to reduce slip, trip and fall injuries?

 - What are the first aid guidelines to follow if a co-worker injures him or herself during a slip and fall?

 Your employees are all at risk for a slip, trip or fall injury at work.
 This training video will help you teach them how to avoid serious injury and reduce your numbers of on the job accidents and injuries.
-This slip, trip and fall safety training video is available as a DVD in either English or Spanish language, and is 19 minutes long.
+This slip, trip and fall safety training video is available as a DVD or USB Stick in either English or Spanish language options, and is 19 minutes long.

 What's Included In The Box?: